xuhaodev/xuhaodev.github.io/content/about.md

 summary: about
 ---

-Xu Hao, a father, vibe coder and continues learner
+Xu Hao, a father and vibe coder